 Car Rental Insurance in EasyRentCars

 To simplify your rental decision, EasyRentCars lists insurance inclusions detailedly of all rental packages, where applicable, on the right side of the listing page.
-You can learn the differences among “No Protection”, “Limited Protection”, “Basic Protection”, “Full Plus” and “Super Protection” by hovering over each of them.
-Click here and find above-mentioned insurance coverage plans in detail.
+You can learn the differences between “No Protection”, “Limited Protection”, “Basic Protection”, “Full Plus” and “Super Protection” by hovering over each of them.
+Click here and find the above-mentioned insurance coverage plans in detail.

-A typical listing page from EasyRentCars displaying car rental packages with different insurance coverage for particular car type/car group.
+A typical listing page from EasyRentCars displaying car rental packages with different insurance coverage for a particular car type/car group.